Takamasa Momose

 Research and Teaching Interests

-Research in Professor Momose's group is focused on physics and chemistry of extremely cold molecules and atoms.
-Molecules at very cold temperatures are expected to behave quite differently from those at high temperatures.
-For example, a significant enhancement of reaction cross section is expected for some systems below 10 K because of the tunneling process, resonance effect as well as the wave nature of molecules, yet understanding reaction mechanisms at low temperatures is still challenging.
-Currently, various apparatuses for making cold and ultracold molecules are operational in Prof. Momose's laboratory in order to explore properties of cold molecules below 4 K. They include Zeeman and Stark decelerators, counter rotating nozzles, and parahydrogen matrix system.
-The project is supported by CFI (Canada Foundation for Innovation) under CRUCS (Canadian Centre for Researches on Ultra-Cold Systems).
+Currently, various apparatuses for making cold and ultracold molecules are operational in Prof. Momose's laboratory in order to explore the properties of cold molecules below 4 K. They include Zeeman and Stark decelerators, counter rotating nozzles, microwave molecular traps, and parahydrogen and superfluid helium matrix systems.
+All the projects on cold molecule research are supported by CFI (Canada Foundation for Innovation) under CRUCS (Canadian Centre for Researches on Ultra-Cold Systems) and CHIROS (Chirality Research on Origins and Separation).

-2018 Summer
+2024 Summer

 Contact